Posted Aug. 17, 2011

 "How fortunate I am to have been involved in this profession," he said.
 "I have no complaints about my career.
 I would do every single bit of it over again if I could."

-See page 543 for the recipient of the Leo K. Bustad Companion Animal Practitioner of the Year Award.
+See this article for the recipient of the Leo K. Bustad Companion Animal Practitioner of the Year Award.
 The Sept.
 15 JAVMA News will feature career highlights of the recipients of other awards presented during the AVMA Annual Convention.